ECS-251-W2020/final-project-group-1/meeting-notes/meeting2_19Feb.md

               wrote cleaner script to parse strace data to get relevant information.

        Anusha:
-              started implementing a system-wide file table data structure which is used for storing parsed information from strace.
+              wrote a data structure class which can be used to store the parsed values of strace and can be used as a system-wide, open-file-table , associated file pointers and per-file prefetching information.

 ## What's next?